Shinmera/colleen/README.md

 (setf (v:repl-level) :trace)
 ```

-This'll show you quite ab it of output, including pings and all forms of event handling.
+This'll show you quite a bit of output, including pings and all forms of event handling.
 It'll likely be much too noisy, but it can be very useful for debugging purposes.

 Since Colleen is not just a bot, but also a framework, we can use its functions to communicate ourselves.

 ```
-(irc:privmsg "this-is-my-nick-here" "Hello REPL!" :server (get-server :freenode))
+(irc:privmsg "this-is-my-nick-here" "Hello REPL!" :server (server :freenode))
 ```

 Obviously change the nick to your own first.